8 Early Signs of Pregnancy and What They Could Mean

 Light bleeding in early pregnancy may be alarming to you, but this is more common than you might expect.
 Implantation bleeding is spotting that happens in approximately 25-30% of pregnant women when the fertilized egg implants into the uterine lining.

-You may feel like your period is about to start because you experience cramping.
+You may feel like your period is about to start because you’re experiencing cramping.
 It can accompany implantation or be caused by your uterus growing.
-However, seek medical care immediately if you also have severe pain on one side to rule out an ectopic pregnancy (a pregnancy outside the uterus, most often in the fallopian tubes) which would require immediate medical care.
+However, it’s important to seek medical care right away if you also have severe pain on one side to rule out an ectopic pregnancy (a pregnancy outside the uterus, most often in the fallopian tubes).

 Your vaginal walls thicken when you become pregnant, causing a white, thin discharge.
 It is normal unless it has an odor or changes color.
 In that case, contact your healthcare provider.